History of John Mayer in Timeline

 March 9, 2012: Tour Cancellation

-On March 9, 2012, John Mayer announced that he was forced to cancel his tour and refrain from all singing indefinitely due to the return of the granuloma on his vocal cords.
+On March 9, 2012, John Mayer announced that he had been forced to cancel his tour and refrain from all singing indefinitely due to the return of the granuloma.

 In May 2012, John Mayer released his fifth studio album, Born and Raised, after its release was delayed due to the discovery of a granuloma on his vocal cords.

-In September 2012, John Mayer's vocal cords were paralyzed with a series of high-dose Botox injections by otolaryngologist Dr. Gerald Berke, hoping that they would allow the granuloma to heal.
+In September 2012, Dr. Gerald Berke paralyzed John Mayer's vocal cords with a series of high-dose Botox injections, hoping that they would allow the granuloma to heal.

 December 2012: Performance with The Rolling Stones

-In December 2012, John Mayer, unable to sing, accompanied other artists on guitar, including performing with the Rolling Stones in New Jersey.
+In December 2012, John Mayer played with The Rolling Stones in New Jersey.

-In January 2013, John Mayer recovered from vocal cord issues.
+In January 2013, John Mayer recovered from the granuloma on his vocal cords.

-April 2013: Crossroads Guitar Festival and Rock and Roll Hall of Fame Induction
+April 2013: Rock and Roll Hall of Fame Induction Ceremony

 In April 2013, John Mayer made an appearance at the Crossroads Guitar Festival, and at the 28th Annual Rock and Roll Hall of Fame Induction Ceremony, where he inducted the late Albert King.